 - On-line database of SAS alumni stories

-- Career Readiness courses customized for majors (pilot projects)
+- Career Readiness courses customized for majors and programs

 - Workshops for faculty and staff to enhance students' awareness and articulation of the skills they are developing in SAS majors.